Skip to content

 Label Is Part Of

-URI dct_isPartOf_sm
+URI https://opengeometadata.org/ogm-aardvark/#is-part-of

 Obligation Optional

-Multivalued true
+Multivalued True

 Entry Guidelines Make a parent record to group records together.
 Enter the ID of the parent record(s).

-Controlled Vocabulary no
+Controlled Vocabulary No

-Example value ["77f-0001"]
+Example Value ["77f-0001"]

 Element Set DCMI